Specialist International Medical Graduate

 - The length of time permitted to lapse between the interim assessment decision and the start of practice for the period of supervised practice or oversight shall not be greater than 24 months.

-- An interim Assessment is not subject to any form of Reassessment pursuant to the RRAP
+- An interim Assessment is not subject to any form of reassessment pursuant to the Reconsideration, Review and Appeals Policy (RRAP).

 - Unless there has been a material change in the Applicant’s training and experience since the date of original Not Comparable Assessment a re-application is only available after three (3) years.